Snowinfable/waterfresh_capstoneproject/README.md

 This repository is related to the UMSI - MADS capstone project from Matthew Parent and Shiyi Song, analyzing the change in water levels in groundwater wells throughout the United States.
 The project analyzes current trends in groundwater-related issues facing the United States, and attempts to create a model the can predict future water level changes based a variety of water use and other environmental data.

+License
+This project is for Academic and Research Purposes.
+Data sourced for the project is described in the data access statement below.

 ### Below is a high level overview of the repository:
 - project_code_data/ a folder containing datasets and notebooks necessary to produce the results from the report.